delight-im/MusikPlayer/README.md

 ## Contributing

-Every contribution is highly appreciated.
+We welcome any contribution, no matter how small or large.
 Please fork this repository, apply your changes, and submit your contributions by sending a pull request.

 ## License